Composing practice using sequence

 4. More complex sequences (Exercises J, K & L)

 If a musical figure has several strong musical elements in it, like the opening of ex.
-B above (rising and descending sixteenths/semiquavers; then descending eigths/quavers), you can extend the original not only by making sequences of the whole figure, but also by making sequences of smaller elements within the original idea.
-See how this example treats the sixteenth notes/semiquavers and the eigths/quavers – and their inversions (see ex.
+B above (rising and descending sixteenths/semiquavers; then descending eighths/quavers), you can extend the original not only by making sequences of the whole figure, but also by making sequences of smaller elements within the original idea.
+See how this example treats the sixteenth notes/semiquavers and the eighths/quavers – and their inversions (see ex.
 E) – as separate units for musical development.

 Listen to it to support your analysis: 4.
 Above example

 Continue these openings to create a melody of 8, 12 or 16 bars.
 They should use sequence of the opening figure or elements from the opening figure.
 Invert the given material too.